AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/social-functions/use-a-marketo-list-or-smart-list-as-a-linkedin-audience-segment.md

    [LinkedIn's Marketing Solutions help center](https://www.linkedin.com/help/lms/answer/73938?query=ad%20segment)

 High five!
 Your data will now jibe with LinkedIn's audiences.
-For information on uploading lists to LinkedIn for Account and Contact Targeting, visit&nbsp;.&nbsp;
+For information on uploading lists to LinkedIn for Account and Contact Targeting, visit .